Dimterion/Posts-app/README.md

 ### Main page

-- A carousel with featured listings to navigate to each one
+- A carousel with featured listings to navigate to each one of them
 - A section with two main categories for the listings
 - A footer to navigate to the Profile or Explore pages